-Sometimes, even when you think you’ve made the right choice in a Medicare Advantage plan (Part C), you need to make changes.
-Whether it’s because you’re moving out of your plan’s service area, or you simply want to change plans or return to Original Medicare, there are rules for when and how you can adjust your Part C coverage.
+Sometimes, even when you think you’ve made the right choice in a Part C plan, you reviewed your coverage and need to make changes.
+Whether it’s because you’re moving out of your plan’s service area, or you simply want to change coverage or return to Medicare, there are rules and enrollment periods regarding when you can.

 Medicare Advantage Disenrollment: